rommapp/romm/README.md

 - Scans your existing games library and enhances it with metadata from [IGDB][igdb-api] and [MobyGames][mobygames-api]
 - Supports a large number of **[platforms][platform-support]**
-- Play games directly from the browser using [EmulatorJS][wiki-emulatorjs-url]
+- Play games directly from the browser using [EmulatorJS][wiki-emulatorjs]
-- Share your library with friends while [limiting access and permissions][authentication]
+- Share your library with friends while [limiting access and permissions][wiki-authentication]
 - Supports MAME, Nintendo Switch, and Sony Playstation naming schemes
 - Detects and groups **multifile games** (e.g. PS1 games with multiple CDs)
 - Can [parse tags][tag-support] in filenames (e.g. (E), (USA), (rev v1), etc.)